qvt/xtend2m/README.md

 	}
 }
 ```
-The module provides one mapping, *mapAction2Process*, that transforms instances of class *Action* to instances of class *Step*.
+The module provides one mapping, *mapAction2Step*, that transforms instances of class *Action* to instances of class *Step*.
+Using annotations @ModelIn and @ModelIn, the implementation is not allowed to access any instances other than *StartAction*, *StopAction*, and *Step*.

 ### Installing